 Our aim now is to specify how to decide if a security goal is true in all possible executions of a protocol.
 A skeleton defines a set of executions that contain the skeleton's structure.
-We say a skeleton satisfies a formula if the formula is true in all executions that contain the skeleton's structure.
+We say a skeleton satisfies a formula if the skeleton contains all of the structure specified by the formula.
 To decide if a skeleton satisfies a formula, we decide if it satisfies each of its atomic formulas, and combine the results using the rules of first-order logic.